MarkXA/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Provision the resources

+1. **IF** you have the current release of Azure PowerShell:
+    - Open PowerShell on your PC.

+2. **OTHERWISE**
-1. Using a new tab or instance of your browser, navigate to the Azure portal, <https://portal.azure.com>.
+    - Using a new tab or instance of your browser, navigate to the Azure portal, <https://portal.azure.com>.

-2. Open Cloud Shell using the leftmost icon in the top bar.
+    - Open Cloud Shell using the leftmost icon in the top bar.

-3. If a Bash shell opens, switch to PowerShell.
+    - If a Bash shell opens, switch to PowerShell.

-4. Clone the Git repository to your cloud drive: `git clone https://github.com/MarkXA/serverless-workshop.git`
+3. Clone the Git repository to your cloud drive: `git clone https://github.com/MarkXA/serverless-workshop.git`

-5. Change into the `Hands-on lab\starter` folder.
+4. Change into the `Hands-on lab\starter` folder.

-6. Run the `.\deploy.ps1` script.
+5. Run the `.\deploy.ps1` script.

-7. Supply the name of a resource group to create (e.g. serverless-workshop) and a unique suffix (e.g. your initals and some random digits).
+6. Supply the name of a resource group to create (e.g. serverless-workshop) and a unique suffix (e.g. your initals and some random digits).

+7. Wait for the script to complete.
+If there were errors, repeat the deployment (it will be quicker the second time!).

-8. Wait for the script to complete, then navigate to the newly created resource group (easiest way is to type the name in the portal search box).
+8. Navigate to the newly created resource group (easiest way is to type the name in the portal search box).

 9. Check that the following resources have been created: